ManticoreGamesInc/platform-documentation/src/wip_docs/lightLuaTutorial.md

     In our `OnSwitchInteraction` function under our `RotateTo` statement, type:

-    `game:SpawnAsset(lightTemplate, Vector3.New(0, 0, 0))`
+    `World:SpawnAsset(lightTemplate, Vector3.New(0, 0, 0))`
-    * `game` is a global variable and can be used with different functions.
-TODO:FACTCHECK
+    * `World` is a [collection of functions](TODO:API_DOCS:World) for finding objects in the world.

     * `SpawnAsset` is a function that tells the script we’ll be spawning a template or asset, and where to do so

     * `lightTemplate` is the variable we’ll be spawning.
 Because we already defined the variable `lightTemplate`, the script knows to spawn the template attached to the script’s custom property “**Light**”.

-    * Vector3.New(0, 0, 0)) represents where in the scene the script will spawn our template.
-Currently the script will place our light template at coordinates (0, 0, 0).
+    * `Vector3.New(0, 0, 0)` tells the function where in the scene the script will spawn our template.
+Currently the script will place our light template at coordinates 0, 0, 0.
 We will need to change this part to spawn the light in our light bulb, but for now let’s check to see if our new lines of code work.

     Your script should now look like this: